 Vienna’s café scene is justifiably world-renowned, but certain famous institutions, such as Café Central, are now geared entirely for tourists.
 When we unwind with a glass of wine or a slice of torte and a mélange (cappuccino), we prefer a place where you have at least a chance of seeing residents relaxing with friends or reading a newspaper.

-One of my favorites is the wonderfully Old World Café Sperl (Gumpendorferstrasse 11), with stuccoed ceilings and appealingly worn velvet banquettes, even though its torte selection is limited.
-I also love the 1950s time capsule of Café Prückel (Stubenring 24) for its “Third Man” ambiance and the soaring, barrel-vaulted conservatory of the Palmenhaus (Burggarten 1), which originally served as a Victorian-style palm house for the adjacent Hofburg palace.
+One of my favorites is the wonderfully Old World Café Sperl, with stuccoed ceilings and appealingly worn velvet banquettes, even though its torte selection is limited.
+I also love the 1950s time capsule of Café Prückel, which has more tempting tortes, and the soaring, barrel-vaulted conservatory of the Palmenhaus, a popular café that originally served as a Victorian-style palm house for the adjacent Hofburg palace.

 Our favorite part of the Hofburg palace, the Schatzkammer (Imperial Treasury), opens at 9 a.m., an hour before most other museums in Vienna.
 If you arrive first thing in the morning, you’re likely to find the exhibits blissfully quiet.
 But even in high season, these rooms are rarely very crowded.
 Note that they require a separate ticket from the rest of the Hofburg and are closed Tuesdays.

 The impressive Gothic Stephansdom draws big crowds, but few know about the Domschatz (cathedral treasury), which opened a few years ago.
 After you pass through the main doors of the church, turn immediately to the right and take the elevator up.
 Beyond a room filled with ornate reliquaries and crucifixes is the cathedral’s organ loft, which has breathtaking views of the entire nave.
 It is an experience well worth the €6.00 entry fee.